 Here is your basic dreadnought.

-14 frets clear of the body, we know these beasts well.
+14 frets clear of the body, usually a 24.9" or more often a 25.4" scalewe know these beasts well.

-The distance from the nut to the 12th fret defines half its scale.
+The distance from the nut to the center of the 12th fret defines half its scale.

-Double that distance, and you have the full scale, the vibrating stringlength.
+Double that distance, and you have the full scale—the idealized vibrating string length.

-The length of that scale, not to mention the bridge location, is completely aribitrary.
+The length of that scale, not to mention the bridge location, is completely arbitrary.

 If you shorten the neck, but keep the bridge in the same place, you have to compress the scale:

 Look where the octave is now.
-It's as though you took the original guitar (at left) and removed the board between the nut and the second fret.
+It's as though you took the original guitar (at left) and removed a length of the board between the nut and the second fret.
+Ultimate, irreversible capo.

 14 frets clear 12 frets clear 8 frets clear